marcocrotti/marcocrotti.github.io/content/project/3.pig evolution/index.md

 we reconstruct the most comprehensive phylogenetic tree for the subfamily suinae, disproving previous hypotheses of species relationships.

-A second article (submitted) deals with the study of suid fossils from the Middle-Pleistocene of Spain.
+A [second article](https://doi.org/10.1016/j.quascirev.2020.106234) deals with the study of suid fossils from the Middle-Pleistocene of Spain.
 More importantly, for the first time we show with statistical approaches the difference between "verrucosic" and "scrofic" canines, which is an important character for species distinction within the genus *Sus*.